subhaze/CSS-Extended/README.md

 Include: Sublime Text version, OS, and any error that you can find in the Sublime Text console (ctrl+`)

+_NOTICE_

+Due to how Sublime Text 3's CSS Package overrides completions, you *MUST* invoke completions with `ctrl+space` when working within CSS files

 ---

 ####Completion Cache